aayberk/git_heatmap/README.md

 ./gradlew runIde
 ```

+To run from IntelliJ IDEA:

+1. Open this project in IntelliJ IDEA.
+2. Select `JDK 21` as the Gradle JVM.
+3. Run the `runIde` Gradle task.

+## Build and Test

-Compile the project:
+Compile Kotlin:

 ```bash
 ./gradlew compileKotlin
 ```

-Run tests and coverage gates:
+Run tests and quality checks:

 ```bash
 ./gradlew check